-HOME EQUITY LINE OF CREDIT EARLY DISCLOSURE
+IMPORTANT TERMS OF OUR HOME EQUITY LINE OF CREDIT PLAN

-This disclosure contains important information about our Home Equity Line of Credit Early Disclosure.
+This disclosure contains important information about our Home Equity Line of Credit Plan.
 You should read it carefully and keep a copy for your records.

-- 1. AVAILABILITY OF TERMS.
-All of the terms described below are subject to change.
-If these terms change (other than the annual percentage rate), and you decide, as a result, not to enter into an agreement with us, you are entitled to a refund of any fees that you have paid to us or anyone else in connection with your application. - 2.
-SECURITY INTEREST.
-We will take a security interest in your home.
-You could lose your home if you do not meet the obligations in your agreement with us. - 3.
-POSSIBLE ACTIONS.
-Under certain circumstances, we can: - A. Terminate your line of credit and require you to pay us the entire outstanding balance in one payment; B. Refuse to make additional extensions of credit; and
+AVAILABILITY OF TERMS: All of the terms described below are subject to change.
+If these terms change (other than the annual percentage rate) and you decide, as a result, not to enter into an agreement with us, you are entitled to a refund of any fees that you pay to us or anyone else in connection with your application.

-- C. Reduce your credit limit.
+SECURITY INTEREST: We will take a security interest in your home.
+You could lose your home if you do not meet the obligations in your agreement with us.

-We can terminate your line of credit and require you to pay us the entire outstanding balance in one payment if:

-- A. You engage in fraud or material misrepresentation in connection with the line of credit; B. You fail to make a payment as required by the agreement; or - C. Your action or inaction adversely affects the collateral or our rights in the collateral.
+POSSIBLE ACTIONS: We can terminate your line, require you to pay us the entire outstanding balance in one payment, and charge you certain fees, if (1) you engage in fraud or material misrepresentation in connection with the plan; (2) you do not meet the repayment terms of this plan, or (3) your action or inaction adversely affects the collateral or our rights in the collateral.

-We can refuse to make additional extensions of credit or reduce your credit limit if:

-- A. The value of the dwelling securing the line of credit declines significantly below its appraised value for purposes of the line of credit;

-B. We reasonably believe you will not be able to meet the repayment requirements under the line of credit due to a material change in your financial circumstances; - C. You are in default of a material obligation of the agreement; - D. Government action prevents us from imposing the annual percentage rate provided for in the agreement, or impairs our security interest such that the value of the interest is less than 120 percent of the credit limit on the line of credit; - E. A regulatory agency has notified us that continued advances would constitute an unsafe and unsound practice; or - F. The maximum annual percentage rate is reached.
+We can refuse to make additional extensions of credit or reduce your credit limit if (1) any reasons mentioned above exist; (2) the value of the dwelling securing the line declines significantly below its appraised value for purposes of the line; (3) we reasonably believe that you will not be able to meet the repayment requirements due to a material change in your financial circumstances; (4) you are in default of a material obligation of the agreement; (5) government action prevents us from imposing the annual percentage rate provided for in the agreement; (6) the priority of our security interest is adversely affected by government action to the extent that the value of the security interest is less than 120 percent of the credit line; (7) a regulatory agency has notified us that continued advances would constitute an unsafe and unsound business practice, or (8) the maximum annual percentage rate is reached.